 As parents, we always do things in the best interest of our children.
 While education and developmental needs are important and ideal to have, we also need to look after our retirement.
 Only by doing both, will we be able to give our children the best future possible by giving them the financial freedom to explore the career of their choice, and the lifestyle they want to pursue.

-To learn more about how you can better prepare your finances for your family, visit Financial Planning for Savvy Parents.
+Learn more about how you can better prepare your finances for your family today.

 1The research was conducted by Nielsen and included quantitative and quality studies.
 It covered over 400 parents between 30 and 55 years old and some 200 youths between 19 and 25 years old.